atarazana/gramola/README.md

 argocd cluster list
 ```

-# Add ArgoCD Project definitions
+# List ArgoCD Project definitions

-**IMPORTANT:** Now you can log back in the cluster where ArgoCD is running.
+**IMPORTANT:** Now you have to log back in the cluster where ArgoCD is running.

 ```sh
 argocd proj list